 The POCS theorem \cite{youla} states that successive projections onto multiple sets will converge to a solution at the intersection of the sets, assuming that the intersection is non-empty.
 Thus iterates $\imageLetter^{(k)}$ will converge to an image in $S_1 \cap S_s \cap S_\phi $ regardless of the initial image $\imageLetter^{(0)}$.
 When the convex sets do not intersect, the iterates oscillate between three images satisfying either one of the sets $S_1$, $S_s$, and $S_\phi$.
 At that point, the iterations and one of the above-mentioned solutions can be accepted as the solution to the inverse problem \cite{Combettes1,Combettes2,Trussell1,Trussell2}.
 In practice, iterations can be stopped when the difference between consecutive iterates become insignificant.
 In this work, it was observed that a total of 100 iterations were sufficient to obtain stable results.

 In the remainder of this section, we give implementation details for the algorithm outlined in Equation \ref{iterationAlgorithm}.
 We first start by projecting the current image onto convex set $S_\phi$ defined by Equation \ref{c_theta}.
-Since the PSF has zero phase characteristics, we assume that the ideal and observed MPI images carry identical phase information.
+Since the PSF has zero-phase characteristics, we assume that the ideal and blurry MPI images carry identical phase information.
 However, this assumption is typically violated due to the finite FOV imaged, which causes the observed MPI image to be a truncated version of the full convolution of the ideal image and the PSF.
 This truncation forces a narrow rectangular support in spatial domain, which corresponds to a convolution in the Fourier domain that can disturb both the phase and magnitude of DTFT coefficients.
 Therefore, depending on the severity of the truncation, the phase information regarding the ideal image is only approximate.

-In \cite{yorulmaz1}, Fourier transform phase is recovered using a gradient-based algorithm in order to deconvolve microscopic images in a blind manner.
+As we have shown previously, Fourier transform phase can be recovered using a gradient-based algorithm in order to deconvolve microscopic images in a blind manner \cite{yorulmaz1}.
 To address the truncation problem here, an estimate of non-cropped blurry image is obtained by replication of the boundaries \cite{hamey2015}.
-For this purpose, we first stretch the boundary pixels of the observed blurry image in all directions as follows:
+For this purpose, we first stretch the boundary pixels of the blurry image in all directions as follows:

 Here, $\hat{g}$ is the stretched image and $N_e$ is the size of the extension.
 The size of the stretched image $\hat{g}$ then becomes $2N_e + N_1$ by $2N_e + N_2$.